 24. Cat Sad

 Need a way to communicate sadness?
-While sad cat isn’t from any games, it’s still one worth adding to your collection.
+While the sad cat isn’t from any games, it’s still one worth adding to your collection.

 25. Chicken Peace Blue - Realm Royale